ThibautGery/docker-logging-example/article.md

 Centralize logs from Docker applications
 ========================================

-This article aims showing how we can centralize logs from a Docker application in a database where we can then query them.
+This article aims at showing how we can centralize logs from a Docker application in a database where we can then query them.

-This article is built around an example where our application only consists of an nginx instance, an Elasticsearch database, and Kibana to render beautiful graphs and diagrams.
+This article is built around an example where our application consists of an nginx instance, an Elasticsearch database, and Kibana to render beautiful graphs and diagrams.
 The code of the example is available on [github](https://github.com/ThibautGery/Docker-logging-example).